I focus on public art because it has the potential to enrich many people's lives.

 I have been making things all my life.
 When I was five my dad set me up with a workbench and tools.
 I spent countless hours making things that I thought of as functional, even though the function was often mysterious or imaginary.
-In some ways I haven't changed much.
+I haven't changed all that much.

 Thank you for taking time to learn about my work.